 - Follow-Up Care for Tubular Carcinoma of the Breast

-The medical experts for IDC Type: Tubular Carcinoma of the Breast are:
+The medical expert for IDC Type: Tubular Carcinoma of the Breast is:

 - Clifford Hudis, M.D., Chief, Breast Cancer Medicine Service, Memorial Sloan-Kettering Cancer Center, New York, NY